chromium/chromium/components/onc/docs/onc_spec.md

       update frequency, and may be used as a hint for apps to conserve data.
       When not specified, the system will set this to the detected value.

+* **TrafficCounterResetTime**
+    * (optional, defaults to "0") - **double**
+    * A UTC timestamp, in milliseconds, representing when the traffic counters for a Service were last reset.
+      The timestamp's value equals the number of milli- seconds since the Windows epoch (1601-01-01
+      00:00:00 UTC).

 * **NameServersConfigType**
     * (optional if **Remove** is *false*, otherwise ignored.
 Defaults to *DHCP* if **IPAddressConfigType** is specified) - **string**